A dog crate can be a wonderful training tool, transporter and safe haven for your dog when used correctly.

 - Just like children, dogs love to have their toys around them when they’re settling down, so offer them a few fun toys for crate time.

-- A calming spray like Holistic Hounds Calm and Balmy can be a fantastic way to reduce anxiety.
+- A calming spray like Holistic Hounds Calm and Balmy can be a fantastic way to help them calm down when they are learning to love their crate.

 Your dog’s crate should always be big enough for them, even if this means they need an upgrade as they grow.
 Alternatively, get them a crate big enough for them to grow into.
 “Big enough” means that your dog can fully stretch out, stand up and turn around with out hitting the sides or top.
 If in doubt, opt for a bigger size.